getodk/docs/docs/guide-end-of-form.rst

 Remove :guilabel:`Finalize all drafts` from the :guilabel:`Drafts` list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to guarantee that each draft is finalized from the form end screen, you can remove :guilabel:`Finalize all drafts` from the :ref:`protected access control settings <admin-settings>`.
-For example, if you want data collectors to sanity check their work before submitting, you may not want them to bulk finalize.
+For example, if you want data collectors to verify each submission before finalizing it, you may not want them to bulk finalize.

 .. _guide-form-states-admin-password: